 Ratna, 1 year in Australia, from India

-When one of my colleagues was making bread for National Fairy Bread Day she used white bread and those colourful sprinkles on them.
+When one of my colleagues made bread for National Fairy Bread Day she used white bread and those colourful sprinkles on them.
 So, I asked how she made it and she explained: “Use white bread, apply butter and hundreds and thousands.”
 I thought the instructions were fairly simple to follow but had one question.
 I asked, “Hundreds and thousands of what?”
 This sent everybody into fits of laughter!

 Hundreds and thousands: Nonpareils, a decorative confectionery of tiny balls made with sugar and starch, traditionally an opaque white but now available in many colors.

 Jenna, 10 months in Australia, from the USA

 Someone once said to me, “Have a nice arvo.”
 And all I could think was, “I’m not planning on eating an avocado today and even if I was how would they know that?”
 So, do you know what “arvo” means?

 Josephine, 5 years in Australia, from the Philippines.

 Years ago, I back-packed around Europe.
 And, I stayed for a few days at a youth hostel.
 I opted to share a room and ended up with two students from Australia as roommates.
 The toilets are communal so my new Aussie friend asked if she could borrow my thongs to shower.
 I kept silent for a few seconds as I could not comprehend why she would want to use my thong (I assumed she meant underwear) and furthermore, why in the shower?
 She understood my reaction and quickly explained what “thongs” meant!
 Phew!

 - Sweet as!

 Raj, 4 years in Australia, from Malaysia

 When my colleague described the food served at lunch as “sweet as.”
 And, I found myself wondering “Sweet as what…?”.
-When a confused look and no explanation came my way, I realised it was one of those unique Australian slang terms that I needed time to get my head around.
+Because confused look and no explanation came my way, I realised it was one of those unique Australian slang terms that I needed time to get my head around.